mmzala/blog/hair-geometry.md

 - [10] [*Hair20K - A Large 3D Hairstyle Database*](https://zhouyisjtu.github.io/project_hair/hair20k.html)

 ---
 *If you made it this far I would like to thank you for spending your time to read my blog post.
 Feel free to reach out through my e-mail (marcinzal24@gmail.com) with any questions or comments.
-You can also find me on LinkedIn if you would rather reach out to me that way.*
+You can also find me on LinkedIn if you would rather reach out to me that way.
+And if you're interested in more of my blog posts, you can them at the [main page](https://mmzala.github.io/blog/).*